GoogleCloudPlatform/kms-integrations/README.md

 # Cloud KMS Integrations

 This repository contains clients that integrate Cloud KMS with standard cryptographic APIs.
-Presently, this includes the library for PKCS #11.
+Presently, this includes the library for PKCS #11, and the CNG provider.

 For                          | Go To
 ---------------------------- | -----